 Certificate in Advising Small and Family Businesses (Cert.
 ASFB)

-Challenges of Small and Medium Enterprises (SMEs) in Singapore
+Challenges of Small and Medium Enterprises (SMEs) and Family Businesses in Singapore

-Succession planning is another challenge.
-A well-structured succession funded by insurance can be designed to ensure that the business survives and prospers when leaders are no longer in the picture, owing to their untimely death, incapacitation or retirement.
+Exit and succession planning is another challenge.
+A well-structured exit or succession funded by insurance can be designed to ensure that the business survives and prospers when leaders are no longer in the picture, owing to their untimely death, incapacitation or retirement.
 A funded succession plan can also be an exit strategy that ensures the owner or his/her heirs can cash out at a good value under the prevalent circumstances.
 The role of the FAR in recommending suitable insurance products as a funding vehicles to the succession and exit proposition makes him an invaluable partner to business clients.

 Internal conflicts are more commonly associated with family businesses, but it is a lesser known fact that their ownership structure gives them the advantage of long-term competitiveness over publicly-held companies.
 As mentioned above, future plans emphasize passing on ownership and/or management to the next generation more than selling/floating the business.
 Effective conflict management and succession planning are essential to realize such 'family involvement' goals and take a longer-term approach to decision-making.
 Here, liquidity can provide for equalisation and distribution planning to minimize conflicts and unhappiness among family members.